cs394-w19/upcycle-floral/README.md

 1. Go to [firebase website](https://firebase.google.com/) and sign up using Google account
 2. Go to [firebase console](firebase website](https://firebase.google.com/)) and Add project.
 3. Project name can be anything and create project.
 In our case, we are using "abcde-c998a"
-4. Go back to your termainal and run the following to intall firebase globally and initialize firebase:
+4. Go back to your terminal and run the following to install firebase globally and initialize firebase:
 ```bash
 $ npm install -g firebase-tools
 $ firebase init